joshuaisaact/zig-base64-decoder/README.md

 ## Background

 The original version came from a Zig programming book and used an OOP-style approach (struct with `init()` and methods).
+I've kept that version in `oop.zig`.

 I refactored it to be more idiomatic Zig:

 - Module-level constants instead of struct fields
 - Comptime-generated lookup table for O(1) decoding